 You must have internet access to:

-Access the OpenShift Infrastructure Providers page to download the installation program
+Access the Infrastructure Provider page on the Red Hat OpenShift Cluster Manager site to download the installation program

 Access Quay.io to obtain the packages that are required to install your cluster